CoThings-App/cothings/README.md

 To run the project in your local:

-  * You'll need a PostreSQL instance in your local
+  * You'll need a PostgreSQL instance in your local
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `cd assets && npm install`